mankoff/viewpoints/README.md

 libxinerama1
 ```

-Noteing that `libfltk1.3-dev` depends on `libgl1-mesa-glx`,`libxft2`, and `libxinerama1`.
+Noting that `libfltk1.3-dev` depends on `libgl1-mesa-glx`,`libxft2`, and `libxinerama1`.
 We get the minimal library dependency as,

 ```
-libboost-serialization1.54.0 libcfitsio3 libglu1-mesa libgsl0ldbl libroot-tree5.34 libfltk1.3-dev
+libboost-serialization1.55.0 libcfitsio3 libglu1-mesa libgsl0ldbl libroot-tree5.34-dev libfltk1.3-dev
 ```